nostr-net/nstart/APPS-INTEGRATION.md

     document.getElementById('openBtn').onclick = () => wizard.open();
 </script>
 ```

 After the followers step, the modal is automatically closed without showing the final screen; it is the application's responsibility to greet the new user and inform him or her that he or she has logged in and can begin exploring the application.

+If you prefer, there is also a npm package available at https://www.npmjs.com/package/nstart-modal.

 ## Popup option